OpenDSA/OpenDSA-DevStack/README.md

 5. `$ vagrant up`
 6. `$ vagrant ssh`
 7. `$ cd /vagrant`
-8. `$ ./OpenDSA-DevStack.sh`
+8. `$ ./runservers.sh`
-9. Enter MySQL root password as `root` when prompted
-10. When prompted to create django superuser account, enter username: `opendsa`, password:`opendsa`, and any email address
-11. After the provisioning script is complete you can go to:
+9. After the provisioning script is complete you can go to:

   * https://192.168.33.10:8443 for OpenDSA-server
   * https://192.168.33.10:9292 for OpenDSA-LTI server